Kevin-JHG/Group5-Rapid-Reservation/Documentation/Knowledge-Base(KB)/Menu.md

 Each tab contains a list of items under that category with pictures, descriptions, and prices.
 ![Rapid Reservation Menu Page!](menu.jpg "Menu Page")
 ## Menu Tabs Overview
-A. Appetizer
+A. Appetizer, Dessert, Entree, Alcohol, Beverage
-  - What to Expect: This section showcases the restaurant’s starters and small plates, such as breads, meatballs, and handheld snacks.
+  - What to Expect: This section showcases the restaurant’s food options available for order.
   - How to Use:
-    - Click on the “Appetizer” tab at the top of the menu page.
+    - Click on one the tab options listed at the top of the menu page.
     - Scroll through the list of available appetizers, each displaying:
       - Image of the dish.
       - Description detailing ingredients or preparation style.